gk072745/react-components-lib/docs/intro.md

 This library provides a complete set of reusable React components that you can easily integrate into your projects:

-- **Form Components** - Custom checkboxes, radio buttons, inputs, and selects
+- **Input Components** - Custom checkboxes, radio buttons, inputs, and selects
 - **Layout Components** - Cards, containers, and grid systems
-- **Interactive Elements** - Buttons, modals, and navigation components
-- **Utility Components** - Loading states, notifications, and feedback elements
+- **Basic Components** - Popups, modals, and utility elements

 ## Quick Start